tiggon112/Jekyll-my-site/_posts/2022/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     wants to know what day works best for me next week to talk.
 I like the assertiveness---don't make me think about it!
 43. 07/07/22: Derek thought he'd try one last time to sell me developers.
-44. 07/08/22: Brandon says (demands?) "we need to talk, Joshua".
+44. 07/08/22: Brandon says (demands?) "we need to talk, Tiggonua".
 They are US based and offer flexible engagement options such as Staff Augmentation, Team Delivery and Project delivery.
 Their Net Promoter Score is 75%.
 I know enough about NPS to know you're probably gaming things to be in the